 Only after treating the underlying cause of a client's issue can a CSW then help them with their initial problem - like relationship concerns with a significant other.
 Potential solutions might involve locating community groups and relationship counseling organizations for the client to explore.

 Clinical social workers require advanced training in mental health care and therapeutic techniques to create a holistic view of a client's mental, emotional, and behavioral state.

 To ensure you have the skills and experience necessary to provide for those in need, states require clinical social workers to earn master's degrees in social work or psychology before practicing.
-If you'd like to learn more about a career in social work, request information from schools offering Psychology degree programs.
-Also, learn more about the counseling licensing process and requirements for licensure are.
+If you'd like to learn more about a career in social work, you can request information from psychology schools and understand the licensing process in order to acquire the desired qualifications.